oerc-music/nin-remixer-public/notes/20190205-SOFA_session-state-representation-design.md

               ] ;
             .

-2. A number of "col" items, one for each "time-segment" within the composition.
+2. A number of "column" items, one for each "time-segment" within the composition.

         <composition-col-uri> a sofa:Col ;
             sofa:parent_grid <grid-uri> ;    // Back reference to grid item